copperwater/xNetHack/doc/xnh-changelog-6.0.md

   rather than one big if.
 - New function autoreturning_wep(), an xhity-compatible function that determines if a thrown weapon should return to its user.
+- The its_dead() function now takes a fourth argument, the stethoscope being used to listen to floor objects.